remult/remult/docs-md/40-Adding Validations/index.md

 > the fact that these validations are defined on the Entity level, means that this validation will happen anywhere values are set to this entity, through out the application code.

-**Make sure to adjust your values to match the validation, otherwise, later in this tutorial steps may fail**
+**Make sure to adjust the values of the existing products to match the validation, otherwise, later in this tutorial steps may fail**